 The INTELLEC Microcomputer Development System is a general purpose tool for programming microcomputers.
-When you purchase the iRMX 86 Operating System, you receive the iRMX 86 software on several flexible disks and you receive the iSBC 957A package.
-The iRMX 86 INSTALLATION GUIDE FOR ISIS-II USERS tells you how to use the software and the iSBC 957A package in conjunction with your Microcomputer Development System and an iSBC Single Board Computer.
-These four elements form the development environment for your application system.
+When you purchase the iRMX 86 Operating System, you receive the iRMX 86 software on several flexible disks and you receive the iSBC 957B package.
+The iRMX 86 INSTALLATION GUIDE tells you how to use the software and the iSBC 957B package (or the 957A if you have an earlier release) in conjunction with your Microcomputer Development System and an iSBC 86,88 Single Board Computer.
+The manual describes everything necessary to get the start-up system running.
+This includes instructions for installing wire jumpers on an iSBC 86/12 board, loading and running the start-up system, and using the Human Interface commands included in the start-up system.
+If you are familiar with the Intellec Microcomputer Development System, this manual will prove very useful.